Updated on 20 July 2021

 A first for Fécamp

-For the very first time, the Fécamp Grand’Escale will cast its anchor on the coastline famous for its vast chalk cliffs, Normandy’s Alabaster Coast (in 2022).
+For the very first time in 2022, the Fécamp Grand’Escale will cast its anchor on the coastline famous for its vast chalk cliffs, Normandy’s Alabaster Coast.
 A hundred or so sailing ships and boats coming from across Northern Europe will sail into the harbour and delight spectators lining the quaysides.
 In as pleasing a setting as you could wish for, the maritime quarter of Fécamp will echo with the sound of sailors, sailing ships and seagulls!
 The festival also provides a chance to explore the beautiful Pays de Caux area just inland from Fécamp, or visit the Musée des Pêcheries [Fishing Museum] with friends, which opened in 2017 and explores the maritime history of Fécamp and its fishermen who fished for cod in the icy waters off Newfoundland.

 ‘Le Bellem’ returns to Normandy

 Watch as world-famous ship Le Belem heads the long line of ships sailing into Fécamp.
-This prestigious three-master embodies the French maritime tradition and proved to be a sensation with the public at the Rouen Armada in 2019.
+This prestigious three-master embodies the French maritime tradition and proved to be a sensation with the public at the Rouen Armada (next edition in 2023).
 For all those who are passionate about sailing ships, expect a repeat performance!
 Other iconic ships will also be there, such as the Etoile du Roy, a replica corsair frigate, and the Belle Poule, built in Fécamp in 1932 and owned by the Marine Nationale.

 Oh, I do like to be beside the quayside